Join Us July 11, 2022 for a Free Webinar

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of PeerPoint Medical Education Institute, LLC and American Physician Institute for Advanced Professional Studies, LLC.
-PeerPoint Medical Education Institute, LLC is accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the Essentials and Standards of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Peerpoint Medical Education Institute and American Physician Institute for Advanced Professional Studies, LLC.
+Peerpoint Medical Education Institute is accredited by the ACCME to sponsor continuing medical education for physicians.

-The PeerPoint Medical Education Institute, LLC designates this enduring material activity for a maximum of 9 AMA PRA Category 1 Credits™.
+The PeerPoint Medical Education Institute designates this enduring material for a maximum of 14.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Nurses: For all of your CNE requirements for recertification, the ANCC will accept AMA PRA Category 1 Credits™ from organizations accredited by the ACCME.
+Nurses & Nurse Practitioners: For all your CE requirements for recertification, the ANCC will accept AMA PRA Category 1 Credits™ from organizations accredited by the ACCME.

-Physician assistants: The NCCPA accepts AMA PRA Category 1 Credits™ from organizations accredited by the AMA (providers accredited by the ACCME).
+Physician Assistants: The NCCPA accepts AMA PRA Category 1 Credits™ from organizations accredited by the ACCME.